Siiir/csharp/README.md

 # My projects using C#
-I collected some of my C# projects (that I could dig out and present) as a proof of my skill in using this tech.
+I assembled some of my C# projects (that I could dig out and present) as a proof of my skill in using this tech.

 #### See my related hard skills
 [Java](https://github.com/Siiir/java)